Specifying Liveness in TLA+¶

 Note

-When checking the basic examples, such as SimpleProgram.tla
+When checking the basic examples, such as SimpleProgram.tla, you might

 need to disable the TLC deadlock checker by adding the line CHECK_DEADLOCK